valespring/place-framework/README.md

 Variable                      | Description
 ------------------------------|------------------------------
-`config.critical`| Set to `true` to inline above-the-fold CSS for page speed optimization.
 `config.sourcemaps`| Set to `true` to include sourcemaps.
 `config.production`| Set to `true` to minify all output and remove comments.